tchibatron/dbeaver/Application-Window-Overview.md

 Some of the buttons are enabled (colored), others are disabled (greyed).
 The sets of enabled and disabled buttons change depending on which editor is currently active in the workbench.
 Only enabled buttons are applicable to the active editor.

-You can customize the toolbar - this is done on **Window -> Customize Perspective -> Tool Bar Visibility** tab.
+You can customize the toolbar, for this, go to **Window -> Customize Perspective -> Tool Bar Visibility** tab.

 You can hide or show the toolbar in the application window.
 To do it, on the Window menu, click **Appearance -> Hide  Toolbar / Show Toolbar**.